nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Deleting a show: `delete`

-**Description:** Wanting to remove an unwanted show?
+**Description:** Wanting to delete a show?
 Delete it at the specified index shown in Trackermon's show list!

 **Format:** `delete INDEX`